kevmhughes/MyFlickz/README.md

 ### A full stack web development project.
 MyFlickz is a **REST API** built using the **MERN** stack.

-The UI was built using **React**.
-The UI handles data requested by the user through the REST API endpoints defined below.

 ### Description
 **MyFlickz** is a film buff's dream.
 It is essentially a database of movies, genres, and directors, where users can browse through a large selection of films and enrich their knowledge of cinema.

+The UI was built using **React**, and handles data requested by the user through the REST API [endpoints](https://github.com/kevmhughes/MyFlickz/blob/main/README.md#endpoints) defined below.

 ### Users can: